This is a long-term review and the score may change as I spend more time on the bike

 The 130mm Marzocchi Bomber Z2 has been plugged in.Steve Behr

 Finally, I’ve added the Marzocchi Z2 forks ready for reviewing.
-They are, basically, the same as the Rhythm 34s they’ve replaced, but with a touch more weight, from what I can tell anyway.
+They are, basically, a simplified Fox Rhythm 34, which is what they replaced, but with a touch more weight, from what I can tell anyway.

 My singlespeeded Chameleon ride impressions